pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 * The dataset was imbalanced across diabetic retinopathy severity classes.
 * One underrepresented class was removed to improve training stability.
 * The model was trained and validated on one main dataset.
-* External validation on other datasets was not performed.
+* External validation on other retinal image datasets was not performed.
 * The model may not generalize well to all real-world clinical environments without further testing.
 * The model is not ready for direct clinical deployment.